 On the way to the Pacific Northwest, Scouler and Douglas were the first to collect flora and fauna in the Galapagos.
 Most of the collection was lost but "Sir Joseph Hooker cited thirteen Galápagos plants gathered by Scouler and five from Douglas in a paper he published on Darwin in 1847.
 (ABC Bookworld) When Scouler and Douglas arrived in the Pacific Northwest they continued to travel and collect together.

 In addition to his writings on natural history, Scouler, intrigued by the native people, also wrote seminal cultural observations: Account of a voyage to Madeira, Brazil, Juan Fernandez, and the Gallipagos Islands: performed in 1824 and 1825, with a view of examining their natural history and Observations On The Indigenous Tribes Of The N.W.
-Coast Of America; & Notes On The Geography Of The Columbia River and click to read his "Journal of a Voyage to N.W.
-America", published posthumously in 1905 in the volume VI of the Oregon Historical Quarterly and made available on-line by Google Books, pp. 54-75, 159-205, & 276-287.
+Coast Of America; & Notes On The Geography Of The Columbia River (page 215) and click to read his "Journal of a Voyage to N.W.
+America", published posthumously in 1905 in the volume VI of the Oregon Historical Quarterly and made available online by Google Books, pp. 54-75, 159-205, & 276-287.